 The dry air saps moisture from the leaves of the fern, often quicker than moisture can be drawn up by the roots.

 The plant reacts by drooping its leaves or leaflets which reduces further water loss as a survival strategy to conserve resources.

 Consistent low humidity is one of the most common causes of dying ferns.

-Low or high temperature that are significantly out of the ferns preferred temperature range of 65°F to 75°F is often also a contributing factor to ferns losing its leaves.
+Low or high temperatures that are significantly out of the fern’s preferred temperature range of 65°F to 75°F is often also a contributing factor to ferns losing their leaves.